 Let us mention two additional motivations for the introduction of cyclic freeness.
 Firstly, this new independence extends the connection between conditional and infinitesimal freeness found by Février, Mastnak, Nica and Szpojankowski \cite{fevrier2019construction} to non-tracial states.
-Secondly, cyclic-conditional freeness and cyclic freeness, cylic-monotone and cylic-Boolean independences share relations reminiscent of the ones holding between conditional freeness and the triptych of the monotone, Boolean and free independences \cite{franz2005multiplicative, bozejko1996convolution} (see Fig. \ref{fig:Figureone}).
+Secondly, cyclic conditional freeness and cyclic freeness, cyclic-monotone and cyclic-Boolean independences share relations reminiscent of the ones holding between conditional freeness and the triptych of the monotone, Boolean and free independences \cite{franz2005multiplicative, bozejko1996convolution} (see Fig. \ref{fig:Figureone}).